 Your doctor should check your lipid levels regularly.
-It takes a blood test called a lipoprotein panel.
+It is a blood test called a lipoprotein panel.
 The results show the levels of:

 Total cholesterol: A combination of the other three numbers

 The American Heart Association recommends that adults 20 and older have their cholesterol checked every 4 to 6 years.
-You may have to fast 12 to 14 hours before the test.
+You may have to fast 9 to 12 hours before the test.

 Total cholesterol of 200 mg/dL or more is out of the normal range.
 Your doctor will consider things like your age, whether you smoke, and whether a close family member has heart problems to decide whether your specific test numbers are high and what to do about them.